The Complete High Protein Food List {printable with calories}

 But, I thought a more comprehensive list would be fun to make, organized by how many grams of protein you get when weights are equal (100 grams).
 (Skip the reading and just print the list here!)

 Proteins are large molecules found in living cells.
-Proteins are like building blocks to build tissues in the human body, such as muscle tissue, bones, blood, and even hormones.
+They act like building blocks to build tissues in the human body, such as muscle tissue, bones, blood, and even hormones.

 Proteins function as enzymes, antibodies, and they assist in maintaining fluid balance.

-Why protein should be included in your diet
+Why Food with Protein should be included in your diet

 While our bodies are capable of making certain amino acids, the building blocks of proteins, there are are others, called essential amino acids, that can only be obtained through food.